silentkarmi/normalized-rank-comparison/README.md

 - **`Code/numerical_validation/numerical_validation_kruskal_dunnett_performance_measure/`**
   Contains scripts and logic applying Kruskal-Wallis H-test and Dunnett post-hoc test for comparing groups on performance.

-- **`Code/numerical_validation/code_doc/`**
-  Contains documentation for the Object Oriented Classes used to write the numerical validation

 - **`Code/numerical_validation/numerical_validation_minima_maxima_performance_measure/`**
   Focuses on normalized scoring based on identifying minima and maxima in rank comparison.